 So you want to study in the land of Luther and Einstein?
 This is a great decision considering that American universities modeled their top graduate schools after the German universities with their passion for research.
 The Heidelberg University is one of the finest universities in Europe and the world.
 Additionally, you might want to consider Leipzig, but it is the Ludwig Maximilian University of Munich (LMU Munich), the RWTH Aachen University and the Technical University Munich that are the best for mechanical and industrial engineering in Germany.

 These schools rank in the top 50 ranking of the world's best universities for mechanical, aeronautical and manufacturing engineering.
 Additionally, the universities also feature in the Top 100 QS World University Rankings for engineering.

-Let's now look at the admission process, admission procedures, tuition and fees, scores/tests required for two of these universities.
+Let's now look at the admission process, admission procedures, tuition and fees, scores/tests required for three of these universities.

 This is a public research university that is renowned for its academic diversity and support.
 It is indeed a popular destination for graduate students, with a growing number of master programs taught in English.
-Generally, bachelors and masters programs are taught in German.
+Bachelors and masters programs are taught in German.

 The engineering courses at this university are going to be in German and applicants will have to be proficient in the language.
 All engineering courses are Master's level.

 Candidates must hold a bachelor or Diploma degree in mechanical or industrial engineering or a related subject to be admitted.
 It is difficult to get in, and this is more so for EU students.
 Nonetheless, one needs to have excellent grades.
 The program website provides all the details on the admission procedures.
 There aren't any tests that are required, and the tuition and fees are very affordable especially when you compare with studying in the United States or over in the United Kingdom.